 Why it’s so awesome: David Hume was a Scottish Enlightenment thinker and one of the most influential men in Scottish history.
 His philosophical teachings are still explored in universities all over the world and today his statue has become a draw for tourists who are looking for the luck that touching his toe conveys.
 It was constructed by artist Alexander Stoddart and stands in front of the High Court Building.

 What to do there: This site gets incredibly crowded, so show up early if you want the chance to touch his toe and test the legends.
 Apparently, it causes good luck to anyone who touches it, which is why one toe is now shiny and golden from all the contact.

-Why it’s so awesome: Scotland is famous for its whiskey, so you can’t visit the city without trying what’s on offer.
-And this is one of the best venues in the country to both try whiskey and learn more about it.
+Why it’s so awesome: Scotland is famous for its whisky, so you can’t visit the city without trying what’s on offer.
+And this is one of the best venues in the country to both try whisky and learn more about it.

-What to do there: They have a range of tours at this restaurant to suit all budgets and all whiskey tastes.
-If you really enjoy whiskey and want to learn more, you can also try the masterclasses or training sessions.
+What to do there: They have a range of tours at this restaurant to suit all budgets and all whisky tastes.
+If you really enjoy whiskey and want to learn more, you can also try the masterclasses, training sessions or join a walking tour.
 And if you’re only interested in drinking it, then grab a table at the restaurant and order a drink with your meal.

 Get insured for your trip to Edinburgh!

-Final Thoughts on the Coolest Places to Visit in Edinburgh
+FAQs on the Best Places to Visit in Edinburgh

 Find out what people want to know about the best places to visit in Edinburgh